 If Latinos have buying power, why don't we see them on screen and behind the camera?

-“There is a clear disconnect between Latino talent and the decision making process that moves these projects and careers forward.
-This access starts in early in the tracking, development, and training process from having knowledge about the general entertainment ecosystem and support to move their career forwards, and right now, latinos are not set on a pathway to succeed in this industry,” says Ben Lopez, Executive Director of NALIP.
-“It is imperative that the industry invests in the Latino community to have profound impact by providing the resources to invest and transform the face of the industry for the better.
-An increase the makeup of representation, will also mean an increase in ROI and the bottom line for the industry.” .
+“There is a clear disconnect between Latino talent and the decision-making process that moves these projects and careers forward.
+This access starts in early in the tracking, development, and training process from having knowledge about the general entertainment ecosystem and support to move their career forwards, and right now, Latinos are not set on a pathway to succeed in this industry,” says Ben Lopez, Executive Director of NALIP.
+“It is imperative that the industry invests in the Latino community to have a profound impact by providing the resources to invest and transform the face of the industry for the better.
+An increase in the makeup of representation will also mean an increase in ROI and the bottom line for the industry.”.

 Viable Solutions: Collaboration & Active Programming

 We recognize and appreciate the effort made by The Academy of Motion Picture Arts to increase diversity in the house over the past several years.
 Seeing the issue and being proactive, in early 2017 The Academy invited over 700 new members to join their membership list.
 The invitees come from 57 countries, the organization says in unveiling its list, with the list comprising 39% female and 30% people of color (POC), both numbers increasing overall totals in those categories which has been a focus of AMPAS over the past couple of years.
 Especially their efforts in launching their Gold Talent Development and Inclusion Program aimed at giving diverse students an opportunity for an industry-wide internship program.
 In having these collaborations with other entertainment companies and digital organizations, the issue of lacking diversity is not only addressed in the ecosystem but brought a solution and access to an otherwise impermeable system.